Apollonius14/Interaction/README.md

 Option 2: Use python's multiprocessing module to set up two parallel processes: one for the plotter and one for the source of external data or events.
 You can communicate between the processes using a pipe.
 Example shown in Parallel_Process_Writer.py

-Option 3: Use matplotlib's inbuilt timer option that calls another function at specified intervals (callback) that function can be customised in the way you'd like.
+Option 3: Use matplotlib's inbuilt timer option that calls another function at specified intervals (callback) that function can be customised in the way you'd like - more flexible input options, such as a keylogger or a joystick.

 It's cleaner to have all of the initialisation function, plotter and callback function as part of the same class to keep memory references simple.

+Examples: Callback_Timer_Process.py for a general generator process
-Examples here Callback_Timer_Process.py and here Custom_Event_Handler.py -- although you'll need sudo permissions and the keyboard library (pip) for the last one.
+          Custom_Event_Handler.py -- keylogger although you'll need sudo permissions and the keyboard library (pip) for the last one.
+          Quiver_joy_callback.py -- uses the converted Analogue signal from a rapsberry pi joystick to control the orientation of a 2D matplotlib quiver plot. [ You need to run on a raspberry pi connected like example 12.1.1 here https://github.com/Freenove/Freenove_Ultrasonic_Starter_Kit_for_Raspberry_Pi/blob/master/Tutorial.pdf_]